How to Install FFmpeg on Debian 13, 12 and 11

 If you also want libaom AV1 support on Debian 12 or Debian 13, install that development package before configuring FFmpeg:

-sudo apt install -y libaom-dev
+sudo apt install libaom-dev

 Debian 11 can install libaom-dev, but Bullseye only provides 1.0.0, which is too old for current FFmpeg 8.x.
-The configure logic below checks the installed version and skips --enable-libaom automatically on Bullseye instead of failing.
+The configure logic checks the installed version and skips --enable-libaom automatically on Bullseye instead of failing.

 Download the Latest Stable FFmpeg Source on Debian